Inca Trail Ultimate Travel Guide to Machu Picchu 2024

 Machu Picchu: The most iconic Inca building, nowadays the new Seven World Wonder, was built by the Incas in the 15th century and rediscovered by Hiram Bimgham in 1911.

-When to hike the Inca trail to Machu Picchu
+When is the best time to hike the Inca Trail to Machu Picchu?

 A good plan to hike on the Inca Trail is to know when is the best time to hike on this trail.
 Well, Cusco has two seasons totally marked, and the best season to hike this trail is the dry season, which is from May to October, where the days are often sunny but the temperature could descend easily during the night.
 However, the views are spectacular, there are no clouds at all, and the campsite is dry.